 A Delaware County Trail Committee exists to support trail construction.
 In addition to publishing a county-wide Parks and Trails plan recommending additional trails, the committee advises the County Commissioners on their grant program.
-The program has distributed an \$100,000 for trail annual amount of This improvements. group includes representatives from DCRPC, the County Engineer, Preservation Parks, the Delaware General Health District, Economic Development, MORPC, and the public.
+The program has distributed an \$100,000 annual amount of for trail This group includes improvements. representatives from DCRPC, the County Engineer, Preservation Parks, the Delaware General Health District, Economic Development, MORPC, and the public.
 Liberty Township has received funding for three projects over the past four years.
 These have all been along Home Road.
 The following map indicates proposed trails from various sources, as well as "committed" trails - those approved as part of subdivision and road plans - and sidewalk data.